 I have not been using the Google Calendar since I learned about the 7 Sticky Notes.
 But I use Google Drive a lot.
 I make sure that the important files are backed up in there just in case of sudden computer crashes/corrupt.

 Don’t let things pile up overhead.
 Know your task priorities.
 Pay attention to them.
 Due dates may cause stress and panic attacks at some point, but these actually help you identify what’s on your priority list.
 Whenever I get spare time, I don’t wait for the due date, I do them right away so I am safe in case some things come in between.

 Keep your desk/workspace tidy AT ALL TIMES.
 This works for me.
 Eventhough online job does not require me from keeping a tidy desk, I still do it.
 When I get slammed with deadlines, looking at a tidy workspace/desk releases my tension.
 Check out my post here about “The importance of a pleasant workspace at home“.

 Chase whoever/whatever.
 This is one thing I’ve learned over the years – CHASE.
 If you need to follow-up on one thing – CHASE.
 Otherwise, you will never get your things done.

 Declutter.
 Whenever I feel it gets extra messy both on my desktop and workspace, I declutter.
 At the end of each day, the trash bin on my desktop must be emptied.
 I also delete the unwanted files every month.
 I even keep a folder on SCRAP file name so I know where to drag all the files that fall into this type within that month.

 That’s pretty much about it!
 This is how I survive staying organized and on schedule at work from Monday to Friday.
-Once you get the hang of it, everything comes natural that you won’t need to follow a guideline of your own workflow.
+Once you get the hang of it, everything comes naturally that you won’t need to follow a guideline of your own workflow.
 Hope this helps!